Darren Currie: Barnet

 In June 2018, Currie returned to Barnet as assistant manager, once again as assistant to Still.
 Following Still's retirement on 28 December 2018, Currie took over as caretaker manager of the Bees.
 He was made permanent manager at Barnet on 23 January 2019.
 Currie's reign as Barnet manager got off to a good start following a 1–0 win away at Dagenham & Redbridge, a 1–1 draw at home to Boreham Wood and then beating Championship leaders Sheffield United in the FA Cup at Bramall Lane.
 They also took Brentford to a replay in the next round of the cup after a 3–3 draw at The Hive.
 Currie then led Barnet to the National League play-offs in his first full season in management, beating Yeovil Town 2–0 in the quarter-finals before losing by the same scoreline to Notts County in the semi-finals.
 On 12 August 2020, Currie and his assistant Junior Lewis left Barnet after failing to agree a new contract.

 Sheffield United

 Currie was appointed joint manager of the Sheffield United U23 team, along with Graham Coughlan, on 22 March 2021.

 Southend United

 On 20 October 2021, Currie joined National League side Southend United in the role of Assistant Head Coach to Kevin Maher.
+On 19 May 2026, Currie, along with Maher and fellow assistant Mark Bentley, was sacked following a review of the 2025–26 season.